project-zot/project-zot.github.io/docs/general/extensions.md

 > :point_right: Extensions provide additional registry features that are not a part of the Distribution Specification.
 >
->The following extensions are currently available with `zot`:
+>The following extensions are currently available with zot:
 >
 > -  **Search (enhanced)**
 > -  **Sync**